WindPT/WindPT/README.md

 This extension **DOES NOT** provide a tracker server, you must install [kinosang/WindTurbine](https://github.com/kinosang/WindTurbine) for that.

-There's a theme *MORE SUITABLE* than the one bundled with PHPWind 9.x for this extension on [kinosang/PHPWind-WindPT-Theme](https://github.com/kinosang/PHPWind-WindPT-Theme).
+There's a theme *MORE SUITABLE* than the default one of PHPWind 9 on [kinosang/PHPWind-WindPT-Theme](https://github.com/kinosang/PHPWind-WindPT-Theme).

 ## HOWTO